RoyOltmans/somfy_esp8266_remote_arduino/README.md

 If all goes well you have an working Somfy set

 # Home Assistant
-Under covers, use this confi
+Under covers, use this config
 ```
   - platform: mqtt
     name: "Somfy Shutter"